SooryaGeorge7/Patient-Manager/README.md

 ![Log in Error](documentation/features/login-error.png)

-User should only log in if they have already signed up/ registered.If the system does'nt have your username or password in datasheet, it will display this error message and will allow you to choose to sign up or log in again.
+User should only log in if they have already signed up/ registered.
+If the system doesn't have your username or password in datasheet, it will display this error message and will allow you to choose to sign up or log in again.

 ---